Last updated on 27 May 2021 by Reza

 Individuals living in a country of the European Economic Area can invest on Bondora.
 Investors from other countries can be admitted by Bondora if they have sufficient assets or income.

-Intermediation of P2P loans on Bondora
+How P2P loans are offered on Bondora

 Loans on Bondora are brokered directly by the platform.